glpi-project/plugin-ci-workflows/README.md

       # The database docker image on which to run the tests.
       db-image: "mariadb:11.4"

+      # Optional initialization script that can be used, for instance, to install additional system dependencies.
+      init-script: "./.github/workflows/init-script.sh"
 ```

 The available `glpi-version`/`php-version` combinations corresponds to the `ghcr.io/glpi-project/githubactions-glpi-apache` images tags